ThoZed/graylog-cp-watchguard/README.md

 The extractor calls a lookup table which uses a data adapter to read the [csv](LookupTables/fireware_msg_id_lookup_table.csv) file.

 This file is a list similar to the [Fireware log catalog](https://www.watchguard.com/help/docs/fireware/11/en-US/log_catalog/index.html)

+The msg_id is used as a key to identify the format of the log message.
+Based on that the extractor rule of the graylog input is setup for each msg_id separately.

 ### Prerequisites